 It is essential that columns are not added, deleted, or their order changed.
 To assist you to enter data into the spreadsheet you may hide columns, widen and reduce the width of columns, and freeze panes.
-Ensure that columns have been unhidden and panes unfrozen before the consignment list spreadsheet is submitted to Collection Management Services.
+Ensure that columns have been unhidden and panes unfrozen before the consignment list spreadsheet is submitted to the Archive team.

 Specific instructions about how to complete the columns in the template spreadsheet are included in the Row 2 cell comments on the Template tab.
 To see these instructions, hover your cursor over the Row 2 cell of the relevant column and a pop-up box containing instructions will display.

 The consignment list spreadsheet is loaded directly into State Records’ archival database and the columns in the spreadsheet populate specific fields in the database.
 Some columns must be completed using particular formats and qualifiers before the archival database will accept the spreadsheet.

 A specific date format is required for date columns (columns F, H, N, W, and Y), i.e. dd/mm/yyyy.
 Dates must be entered in this format.
 If only an approximate date is known, the dd/mm/yyyy format must still be used.
 The only exception is when no date is determinable from the record, in which case, the accompanying qualifier column should contain the qualifier N.D and the cell may be left blank.

 Certain columns require specific qualifiers (columns E, G, I, J, K, M, O, V, X, and AA).
 A key to the qualifiers relevant to a particular column can be found in the Row 2 cell comments.
 One of the specified qualifiers must be used.